 The critics have criticized the Constituent Assembly on various grounds.
 These are as follows:

-Not a Representative Body: The critics have argued that the Constituent Assembly was not a representative body as its members were not directly elected by the people of India on the basis of the universal adult franchise.
+- Not a Representative Body: The critics have argued that the Constituent Assembly was not a representative body as its members were not directly elected by the people of India based on the universal adult franchise.

-Dominated by Congress: The critics charged that the Constituent Assembly was dominated by the Congress party.
+- Dominated by Congress: The critics charged that the Constituent Assembly was dominated by the Congress party.
 Granville Austin, a British Constitutional expert, remarked: ‘The Constituent Assembly was a one-party body in an essentially one-party country.
-The Assembly was the Congress and the Congress was India’.